cshelton/xmlserial/README.md

 USAGE (C++03):
 --------------

 The usage is slightly more complex under C++03 because the types cannot be inferred (and so must be specified).
-However, the use is slightly more flexible (for instance, allowing default values for base classes), and the macros may be placed anywhere in the class's definition.
+However, the use is slightly more flexible (for instance, allowing default values for base classes), and the macro block may be placed anywhere in the class's definition.

 The basic usage for a simple class is illustrated as below.
 ```c++